raulereno/tiptap-example-integration/README.md

 - TypeScript for type safety
 - Tiptap 3 with Pro extensions
 - LocalStorage for state persistence
-- Blob URLs for local file handling
+- Base64 encoding for local file handling

 ## 🤝 Contributing